 NCAIHP honors first American Indian to graduate from ATSU’s KCOMPosted: January 27, 2014

 The National Center for American Indian Health Professions (NCAIHP) at A.T.
-Still University (ATSU) honors William C. Blueskye, DO, as the first* American Indian to graduate as a Doctor of Osteopathic Medicine from its medical school in MO.
+Still University (ATSU) honors William C. Blueskye, DO, as the first* American Indian to graduate as a Doctor of Osteopathic Medicine from its medical school in Missouri.

 The name Blueskye (sometimes written Bluesky) is a well-known name in Onöndowa’ga:’ (Seneca Indian) history.
 The first mentioned was a warrior from Buffalo Creek during the War of 1812.
 Dr. Blueskye’s grandfather, Albert, fought in World War I, and Dr. Blueskye also served as a Technician Third Grade during World War II.
 His great grandfather was likely the William Blueskye who translated the The Code of Handsome Lake, the Seneca Prophet by Edward Cornplanter in the early 20th century.
 His father Bertram was one of the Onöndowa’ga:’ with whom Arthur C. Parker chose to participate in the depression-era Indian Arts Project (IAP) at Cattaraugus, New York in 1935.
 Several of his silverwork pieces can be seen in the Rochester Museum & Science Center’s IAP collection.